BlueG15/qpRemake/README.md

 Actions also have inputs with weird handling, I have made a template class for any effect that specifically wants the inputs for an a_pos_change but anything else is albeit possible, not short enough to be put on here so skip any effects that wants it

-For me in the future, this requires updating actionConstructorRegistry and changingt the handling logic over in queenSystem
+For me in the future, this requires updating actionConstructorRegistry and changing the handling logic over in queenSystem

 ### Update effect registry